-A rule used by Medicaid agencies to determine income ownership.
+The “Name on the Check Rule” is a rule used by Medicaid agencies to determine income ownership.
 If the income is payable to either the institutionalized spouse or the community spouse, it is considered available to only that respective spouse.
 When planning with MCAs, an institutionalized spouse may annuitize his or her IRA and make the income payable only to the community spouse.
 Success or failure of this strategy varies from state to state.
 If you’re interested, please view our case study regarding the “Name on the Check Rule”.

-The condition for the penalty period to begin after an uncompensated transfer has been made.
+“Otherwise Eligible” is a condition for the penalty period to begin after an uncompensated transfer has been made.
 To be considered “otherwise eligible” aside from the transfer, an applicant must qualify physically and financially for Medicaid benefits, including being spent-down to the appropriate asset limit.

-A legal instrument that involves a promise by one party to pay another party a specific amount of money, either by a predetermined date or on demand.
+A Promissory Note is a legal instrument that involves a promise by one party to pay another party a specific amount of money, either by a predetermined date or on demand.
 Promissory notes are used in crisis Medicaid planning situations to convert excess countable resources into an income stream, and are typically made between family members.
 Many states consider promissory notes to either be a countable resource or a divestment.

 Qualified Income Trust (“QIT”) or “Miller Trust”

-An irrevocable, income-only trust which holds income of a Medicaid applicant/recipient.
+A Qualified Income Trust (QIT) or Miller Trust is an irrevocable, income-only trust which holds income of a Medicaid applicant/recipient.
 Any income received by the individual beyond the current income cap must be funded through the trust.
 It may only consist of pension, social security, and other income, plus any accumulated interest.
 The State Medicaid agency is entitled to recover the balance remaining in the trust upon the death of the individual, up to the amount expended on his or her behalf.
 A Qualified Income Trust is only required in certain states.
 See Income Cap States for additional information.

 Single Premium Immediate Annuity (SPIA)

-An annuity funded with a one-time investment amount that is annuitized upon purchase of the contract.
+The Single Premium Immediate Annuity is an annuity funded with a one-time investment amount that is annuitized upon purchase of the contract.
 It begins providing regular payments as soon as it is funded.
 There is no growth or deferral period.